Here are tips on creating an attitude of acceptance and practical ways to welcome families impacted by special needs.

 In 1990, when the Americans with Disabilities Act (ADA) passed, churches fought to be exempt from having to comply and become handicap accessible.
 I have a daughter with cerebral palsy and many friends who have physical disabilities, so I’ve seen firsthand that when someone can’t physically access a building, the church isn’t even an option for the family.
 Consider ways to include ramps, access to all areas of the building, and accessible restrooms.

-3. Train your volunteers.
+3. Train your volunteers on special needs.

 Welcoming children with disabilities into your children’s and youth programs will require a commitment to the family.
 Oftentimes volunteers who’ve never had experience working with people with disabilities might feel hesitant or not equipped to help.
 Call your local disability organizations and ask them to do a training or consultation, or contact Joni and Friends for more information and resources.
 Learning techniques to help children with disabilities will strengthen your church programs and help your volunteers and leaders feel better equipped to serve families.